 Master of Science (MS)

 Marks offer a way of satisfying the urge to excel and are, therefore, considered to be extremely important to many educators.
 Other educators believe that the quest for commendable marks tends to distract attention from the true goal, and thus becomes an impediment to learning.
 Regardless of the conflicting attitudes, educators should establish a marking system which reflects awareness of the best grading principles and represents a wise selection of determining basic factors.
 Marks should never be permitted to become the all-important goal, and educators cannot expect a marking system to overcome uninspired teaching.
 The mark should reflect the worth of the person to whom it is as signed.

 Sackett, Richard, "The Color Achievement Program as a Method of Marking in the Physical Education Class at Logan Junior High School" (1967).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 1041.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .